UTDNebula/website/docs/about/roles/engineering-lead.md

 - Design automation scripts to make the team’s job easier
 - Assist with code reviews
 - Respond to issues and discussions on GitHub
-- Oversee recruitment for Project Nebula’s engineering contributors
+- Oversee recruitment for Nebula Labs’s engineering contributors
-- Serve as technical advisor for Project Nebula
+- Serve as technical advisor for Nebula Labs

 Expect to spend 6-8 hours per week in this role.